ar-visions/ion-modules/README.md

 project(${name})
 main()
 ```
-... **And you're off..**  Well you still need to make a module folder, so do that.\
+... **And you're off..**  Well you still need to make a module folder, so do that and make some translation unit in the module folder you made.
+At the moment there has to be 'something' here to build. **app** translation units go into apps and **test** go in tests folders.\
-Inside that folder you make a file called 'mod' [which can be blank] so long as it's there.
-It's an indication that folder is a module.
+Create an empty mod file and tell it what it depends on.\
-You can't tell anyone, but this format is just CMake with some really easy-to-use helper additions.
+The syntax is simple CMake with some really easy-to-use helper additions implicitly available for call.
 #### module/mod
 ```cmake
 dep(dx matrix media tensorflow:tensorflowlite==dev)